drazdra/UNN/README.md

 #### end of the critique moment

-And to finish up the attention block, let's repeat again that every repeating block (consisting of attention+FFN parts) has *multiple* such Q/K/V sets working in parallel, called the attention heads.
+And to finish up the attention block, let's repeat again that every repeating block (consisting of Attention + FFN parts) has *multiple* such Q/K/V sets working in parallel, called the attention heads.

 Each of them during training *hopefully* forms its own way of interpretation.
 This way, they are *supposed* to match, tie up and mingle the tokens *differently*: different (or same) tokens at different strengths, extracting and mingling the different figures from the patterns.